Section 3: Choosing Your Social Media Platform And Setting Up

 Forgotten passwords, hectic day jobs, and content creation; maintaining an online presence can be time-consuming; however, numerous social media apps are available to help.

-I use Buffer (for Free), but there is also Hootsuite and Sprout – these apps allow you to cross-post and connect to your social media networks and schedule posts across multiple networks.
+I use Buffer (for Free), but Hootsuite and Sprout also allow you to cross-post and connect to your social media networks and schedule posts across multiple networks.
 These applications are compatible with most major social media networks, including Twitter, LinkedIn, and Facebook.

 4. Distribute Content Regularly.